-DVC phone bankers made almost one million calls in 2020 to get out the votes and elect Joe Biden and Kamala Harris, and win back the Senate.
+DVC phone bankers made almost one million calls in 2020 to elect Joe Biden and Kamala Harris, and more than 150,000 calls during the 2022 midterms to hold the Senate.
 Join our team to make a difference in the next election!

 - Go to our volunteer form here

 - Fill in your email, name, phone, and zip code

 Once you’re signed up as a DVC phone banker, we’ll keep you informed about campaigns you can call for and details about how to get help with phonebanking.
 If you’re new to phone banking or just want to brush up, you can access a recording of our webinar here.
 We’re also providing the webinar slides here for easy reference.

 Have questions?
 Email email@example.com your phone banking questions.